Kerala is nature’s own poetry.

 And just when you feel you cannot be surprised anymore: You bump into the elusive Nilgiri Tahr on the road to Eravikulam natural park.

 On one hand, nature soothes your senses, on the other, the fierce Kalaripattayu performance excites.

 And then there is music.
 Music in the countless waterfalls, music in the streets of Kochi and music in the enchanting, ancient temples reeking of divinity.

 Here’s a video with glimpses of my Kerala memoirs.

 While one trip to this gorgeous Indian state isn’t enough, it certainly gave me enough evidence as to why it is called God’s own country.

 So here is a photo essay of 20 photographs (as starters! ) detailed posts will follow, with fond snippets from this memorable trip.

 “Mr. Jenev, can I just hop off the car for a minute?”

-I was hesitating since a long time but when I found this moment, I knew I had to jump out and capture it.
+I was hesitating for a long time but when I found this moment, I knew I had to jump out and capture it.

-This is the quintessential Kerala.
-Calm, serene, mediative and lush green.
+This is quintessential Kerala.
+Calm, serene, mediative, and lush green.
 Unperturbed and oblivious to my lens, the boatman was immersed in fishing, while I intruded just a little in his daily routine.